 As part of our benchmarking toolkit, we also analyse the operating environment factors that may be unique to particular network service providers and which are not captured by our econometric benchmarking models.
 This helps us to identify the material factors driving apparent differences in estimated operating efficiency between the distribution networks in the NEM.

-As part of the continuous improvement of our economic benchmarking techniques, we are reviewing and refining our analysis of operating environment factors in consultation with industry and other interested parties.
+As part of the continuous improvement of our economic benchmarking techniques, we have reviewed and refined our analysis of operating environment factors in consultation with industry and other interested parties.

 In undertaking this review, we have engaged economic and engineering consultants Sapere Research Group and Merz Consulting to: